mohd-akram/item.tf/README.md

 Hosting
 -------

-To host the site in FreeBSD 14, first clone into `/usr/local/www/item.tf`.
+To host the site on a FreeBSD server, first clone into `/usr/local/www/item.tf`.
 Then, run the following as root:

     pkg install -y nginx python314 valkey